 How can a moratorium on hotels be executed?
 What if Wayan has a hotel built on tourism zoned land, and is doing well, and Made next door wants to do the same but he is not allowed to?
 How can this be?

-In 2015, several ASEAN and SEA treaties with free flow of capital and labour kicked in, so the only way that Bali and the Balinese, including expats living here, can keep up with everything is to provide the best possible service at the best possible price, which is again, good for Bali.
+In 2015-2019, several ASEAN and SEA treaties with free flow of capital and labour kicked in, as well as several trade agreements with, among others, Australia so the only way that Bali and the Balinese, including expats living here, can keep up with everything is to provide the best possible service at the best possible price, which is again, good for Bali.

 A protective mindset is not possible in these days of globalization.